roryokane/dotvim/README.md

 	vim

-	(in Vim)
+In Vim:

 	:BundleInstall

-Ignore any errors from Syntastic after installing; just keep pressing ENTER until the errors are gone, and then quit Vim with `:q`.
-When you launch `vim` again, it should now be all set up.
+Ignore any errors from Syntastic after installing; just keep pressing ENTER until the errors are gone.
+Then quit Vim with `:q`.
+When you launch `vim` again, it should now be all set up, and you should get no errors.